featherbear/UNSW-COMP1531/blog/__hugo/content/post/entity-relationship-modelling.md

 No two entity instances can share the exact same attribute values.
 (Whereas object instances can)

 ---

 ![](erdiagram.png)
 ![](jenn.png)
 ![](exercise3.png)
 ![](20190417_150129.jpg)

+---

+# Box-Line Diagram
+Box-line diagrams are another way to represent the relationship between tables.

+They are a tabular form of the ER diagram